 Although fermenting is simple, there are times when the dreaded mold happens.
 Mold can appear on the surface of your ferment for a variety of reasons.
 The tips I’ve gathered here will help ensure that the mold stays away.
 In my own experience, any time I get mold (which is actually pretty rare, so don’t be scared!), it’s because I didn’t follow one or more of these tips.

 Tips to Prevent Mold in Fermented Food

 • Use the proper brine.
 While some experienced fermenters experiment without salt, I personally would not even attempt it.
-Whenever I ferment veggies, I prepare a brine; typically using 1 to 2 tablespoons unrefined sea salt per quart of water.
-Click here for more details about salt and fermentation.
+Whenever I ferment veggies, I prepare a brine; typically using 1 to 2 tablespoons of unrefined sea salt per quart of water.

 • If using spices and herbs in your ferment, the small pieces can be hard to keep under the brine/weight.
 You can put the small bits in a tea bag so it will stay beneath the weight.

 • Use the freshest vegetables you can find.
-The older the vegetables are, the more time bad bacteria has had to grow on the surface.
+The older the vegetables are, the more time bad bacteria have to grow on the surface.

 • If tasting your veggies mid-ferment, make sure to use a clean fork, and don’t double-dip.